telefonicaid/fiware-orion/doc/manuals/admin/metrics_api.md

 ```

 Regarding service information objects, they use two keys: **subservs** and **sum**.
 In sequence, **subservs**
-value is an object which keys are subservice names and which values are objects with information for
+value is an object whose keys are subservice names and whose values are objects with information about
 the corresponding subservice.
 The **sum** value is an object with information for the aggregated information
 for all subservices in the given services.